 - Research and Education

-Solutions for Local Businesses Affected by the COVID-19 Pandemic
+Assistance for Local Businesses Affected by the COVID-19 Pandemic

+Local businesses stand to be hit especially hard with the Governor’s decision to close bars and restaurants, entertainment venues, and recreational facilities — albeit on a temporary basis.
+But there is financial assistance and tax relief available through the Washington State Employment Security Department and the Washington State Department of Revenue, respectively.
 If you are a local business owner and you have been impacted by the COVID-19 virus, you may be entitled to financial aid from the Washington State Employment Security Department (ESD).
 The ESD has adopted a series of emergency rules to relieve the burden of temporary layoffs, isolation, and quarantine for workers and their businesses.

 - Workers may receive unemployment benefits and employers may get relief of benefit charges if an employer needs to close their operations temporarily because an employee becomes sick and other workers need to be isolated or quarantined as a result of COVID-19.

 - In some circumstances, your employees may be eligible for standby.
 Standby means your employees do not have to look for other work but they need to be available for any work you, the business owner, offer that they can do if quarantined or isolated.
 Generally, standby is only allowed for up to eight weeks during a claim year.
 However, the ESD may grant an extension of standby for more than eight weeks if you make your request in writing and you can show extraordinary circumstances.
-Extraordinary circumstances can include under the new emergency rules temporary shutdowns related to COVID-19 infection at the place of business that cause you to close or significantly reduce operations.
+Extraordinary circumstances can include under the new emergency rules temporary shutdowns related to COVID-19 infection at the place of business that causes you to close or significantly reduce operations.

 - Workers who are asked to isolate or quarantine by a medical professional or public health official as a result of exposure to COVID-19 may receive unemployment benefits, and work search requirements could be waived, as long as they have a return date with their employer.
 The return to work date can be the date the isolation or quarantine is lifted.